macaodha/batdetect2/docs/source/how_to/tune-inference-clipping.md

 ## Override clipping with an inference config

-Create an inference config file and pass it to `predict` or `evaluate`.
+Create an inference config file and pass it to `process` or `evaluate`.

 Example: